Knuromuro/kick-multibot-panel/README.md

 Logs are stored under `logs/` with one file per bot.

 The dashboard is a Progressive Web App and can be installed on mobile.
 It uses WebSocket updates and push notifications when bots start or stop.
+Offline changes are queued locally and synchronized once connectivity returns.

 ### Mobile screenshots